ianmilligan1/AHA-Workshop/README.md

 ## For Me To Do
 - Zenodo walkthrough CHECK
-- Set up AWS machine for DocNow TO DO IN NOVEMBER
 - Think of a good walkthrough for import.io - set up a few weeks beforehand to show people the longitudinal benefits
 - Host code on GitHub